 More attention paid to informal care in research, policy and clinical practice remains warranted.
 The fact that this care is often unpaid does not mean it is free.
 It can come at the high price of sacrificing resources, time, well-being and health and is of great value to patients and society.

 Number of carers

-Estimates of the prevalence of informal caregivers in the general population show a substantial variation across different data sources.
+Estimates of the prevalence of informal care in the general population show a substantial variation across different data sources.
 For example, OECD Health at Glance 2013 reports that, in Hungary, 16.2% of the 50+ population provided informal care, while based on a representative survey of the population, Rubovszky reports that 25.5% of the 18+ population provided informal care in- or outside the household for a relative/friend over 65.
-According to the European Quality of Life Survey (EQLS) from 2016, the proportion of self reported informal caregivers in the population aged 18 or above providing informal care at least once a week was 18% in Hungary.
+According to the European Quality of Life Survey (EQLS) from 2016, the proportion of self-reported informal carers in the population aged 18 or above providing informal care at least once a week was 18% in Hungary.

 According to the European Quality of Life Survey (EQLS) from 2016, 7,5% of the working age population (18-64) are carers: 4,1% are working carers, 3,4% are carers not in employment.

-A recent study (Baji 2019) shows that the average age of current informal caregivers is 56.1 years in Hungary.
-The share of women among caregivers is 58.4%.
+A recent study (Baji 2019) shows that the average age of current informal carers is 56.1 years in Hungary.
+The share of women among carers is 58.4%.
 Informal care providers most often were mostly in the age category 35–64 (i.e., working age), and provided care for their parents (in-law).

 Recognition and definition of carers